SymphonyOSF/oss-allegro-examples/docs/ToDoListExample/FetchFeedItems.md

   "queueName":"sym-s2-dev-s2smoke2-166-s2fwd-feed-fa2UpDgUgkLUcZTpxHbyWk",
   "type":"FEED"
 }
-}
 ```
 Followed by log messages from the subscriber starting up, the message __Press RETURN to quit__ which is
-printed to standard error, and ToDoItens as they are updated.
+printed to standard error, and ToDoItems as they are updated.
 (You may wish to run the
 [Update Items](/UpdateItems.md) example in another window to trigger some events on the feed).

 ```